TaxingAuthority/Fact-Check_Perplexity/Dev Plan - Fact Checking Function Tool.md

     *   Invalid input parameters (e.g., missing claim, incorrect claim number).
     *   Empty or excessively long claims.
     *   Claims that are ambiguous or difficult to fact-check.
+    *   API rate limiting.
+    *   Concurrent requests exceeding the API's capacity.
 *   **Validation Approaches:**
     *   Implement comprehensive error handling using `try-catch` blocks to catch and handle potential exceptions during API calls and data processing.
     *   Use mock data to simulate different types of Perplexity API responses during development and testing, allowing you to test various scenarios without making actual API calls.
     *   Validate the input parameters at the beginning of the `fact_check_claim` function to ensure they are of the correct type and format.
 *   **Manual Testing Checkpoints:**
-    *   Test the plugin with a single claim input and verify that the result is correct.
+    *   Test the plugin with a single claim input and verify that the result is correct (status, analysis, citations).
-    *   Test with multiple claims and verify that they are processed sequentially and the final report is accurate.
+    *   Test with multiple claims and verify that they are processed in parallel and the final report (if generated by the plugin) is accurate.
     *   Test with an invalid or missing Perplexity API key and verify that the plugin displays an appropriate error message.
-    *   Manually inspect the generated report to ensure it is formatted correctly and includes all the necessary information (claim, status, analysis, citations).
+    *   Manually inspect the generated report (if generated by the plugin) to ensure it is formatted correctly and includes all the necessary information (claim, status, analysis, citations).

 ## 8. Deployment Plan

 *   **Execution Environment:** The plugin will run entirely within the user's browser as part of the TypingMind platform.
-*   **Hosting Requirements:** No external hosting is required since the code executes client-side within the TypingMind environment.
+*   **Hosting Requirements:** The source code will be hosted on Github and extracted into TypingMind.
 *   **Packaging/Distribution:**
     *   Package the plugin according to the TypingMind plugin development guidelines.
-This will likely involve creating a single JavaScript file (`index.js`) containing all the necessary code.
+This will likely involve creating a single JavaScript file (`implementation.js`) containing all the necessary code, along with the `plugin.json` and `README.md` files.
-    *   Provide clear instructions to users on how to install the plugin within their TypingMind workspace.
 *   **Setup Instructions:**
     *   Users will need to obtain a Perplexity API Key from the Perplexity website ( [https://www.perplexity.ai/settings/api](https://www.perplexity.ai/settings/api) ) and input it into the plugin settings within TypingMind.
     *   Optionally, users can configure the Perplexity model and system message they want to use in the plugin settings.